 Make sure you have met your essential financial obligations before you place your bets, and only use money you can afford to lose.
 Aside from that, there are several tips to follow when you are thinking about wagering your hard-earned on Premier League competitions.

-Go for the goliaths: As we mentioned, Leicester City last season became just the sixth team in the Premier League’s history to claim the title.
-That isn’t a great strike rate.
+Go for the goliaths: As we mentioned, Leicester City became just the sixth team in the Premier League’s history to claim the title back in 2016, then that was immediately followed by the cash-rich Chelsea and Manchester City winning in the two years after.
 It means that the big teams win the title and, therefore, they win games.
 Whether it is a future bet on the title or a win-draw-win punt, the big guns will always be among the favourites and that means you should back them in where possible.

 Do your research: You want to know about the recent form of your team.
 How have they fared in the lead up to the game?
 What is their history like against their opponent?
 History matters in the English Premier League.
 Certain sides tend to dominate other teams, no matter where they are on the table, so it is your job to be across that.